wri/aqueduct-components/README.md

 Feel free to create as many file as you need to make your component work once you have the mandatory ones.

+❗❗ **As we are using CSS Modules don't forget to replace `className` with `styleName` in your component in order to allow CSS Modules compile the styles properly.**

 ### Adding a new section 📜
 To add a new section, go to `styleguide.config.js` file, look for `sections` and add yours:
 ```